-% Est. 10 year revenue hat can Element 2 funds be used for? • Implementing a Mobility Management Program that identifies and implements mobility options for Seniors and Persons with Disabilities • Support and Enhance paratransit (e.g. Whistlestop Wheels) and other local services focused on this population 35% \$7.21 M • Create a "Paratransit Plus" program to serve older seniors who may not qualify for service under the Americans With Disabilities Act 5570 \$/.21 IVI • Implement other innovative programs to provide mobility to seniors as an alternative to driving
+Element 2 Improve Transit for Seniors and Persons with Disabilities % Est. 10 y What can Element 2 funds be used for?
+Implementing a Mobility Management Program that identifies and implements mobility options for Seniors and Persons with Disabilities Support and Enhance paratransit (e.g. Whistlestop Wheels) and other local services focused on this population 250/ \$7.21 M Create a "Paratransit Plus" program to serve older seniors who may not qualify for service under the Americans With Disabilities Act 35% \$7.21 M Implement other innovative programs to provide mobility to seniors as an alternative to driving How will the funds be spent?